 In general, the wines produced in the Willamette Valley pair extremely well with a wide variety of foods.
 Of all the red varietals, Pinot noir is the most flexible: a lovely match with both red and white meat dishes.
 The white wines of the Willamette Valley have a backbone of fresh acidity that is critical in food pairing.

 My winemaking style is focused on making wines to be enjoyed with a meal.
 I want to capture a broad spectrum of flavors and textures.
-I choose to do this rather then emphasizing maximum fruit.
+I choose to do this rather than emphasizing maximum fruit.
 I use oak to bring out nuances rather than creating its own flavor profile.
-Finally, I strive for balanced acidity that allows the palate to be refreshed after fat, protein, and strong flavors.
+Finally, I strive for balanced acidity that allows the palate to be refreshed after fat, protein, and other strong flavors.

 A true food wine integrates itself into a meal, emphasizing the flavors of the dish, cleansing the palate, and maintaining freshness.
 When a wine and dish work together, the wine tastes better with the food and the food tastes better with the wine.
 Thankfully there are many ways to create these matches.